rdpeng/rprogdatascience/manuscript/dplyr.md

 3 chic   35 29.4 2005-12-29    7.45000
 ~~~~~~~~

-The `dptp` column is supposed to represent the dew point temperature adn the `pm25tmean2` column provides the PM2.5 data.
+The `dptp` column is supposed to represent the dew point temperature and the `pm25tmean2` column provides the PM2.5 data.
 However, these names are pretty obscure or awkward and probably be renamed to something more sensible.

 {line-numbers=off}